osnr/rpi-bitbang-ethernet/README.md

 timing if you have interrupts and other processes and a kernel flying around, so we'll do it on bare metal.
 It's more fun, anyway.

-It seems clear that this approach, a few hundred lines of C that tightly fits the Ethernet/IP/UDP protocols and pokes at some registers to toggle GPIO pins, is actually less code and more understandable than using the actual Ethernet controller on the Pi, which [requires a full USB stack](https://www.raspberrypi.org/forums/viewtopic.php?t=36044) :-/
+It seems clear that this approach, a few hundred lines of C and ARM assembly that tightly fits the Ethernet/IP/UDP protocols and pokes at some registers to toggle GPIO pins, is actually less total code and more understandable than using the actual Ethernet port on the Pi, which [requires a full USB stack](https://www.raspberrypi.org/forums/viewtopic.php?t=36044) :-/

-This project is more of a byproduct of me trying to understand Ethernet & that FPGA example rather than a project that's meant to be _used_ :-) It also doubles as a simple-ish example of bare-metal programming for the Pi 4.
-I expect I'll use it as a starter template for other stuff, and as documentation so my future self can relearn how to do these things. (see also [valvers.com](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-1/))
+This project is more of a byproduct of me trying to understand Ethernet & that FPGA example rather than a project that's meant to be _used_ :-) It also doubles as a simple-ish template for bare-metal programming for the Pi 4. (see also [valvers.com](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-1/)) I expect I'll use it as a starter for other stuff and as documentation so my future self can relearn how I did these things.

 ## how to use